 3. Goodwill is a great place to take your younger children to shop for holiday presents for their siblings and relatives.
 They can pick out whatever they want, it’s inexpensive, you are doing a good deed by shopping there, and, by not participating in the first world economy, you’re making the world a better place.

 4. You and your kids can then wrap those presents, or any others, in old maps.
 No need to buy wrapping paper.
 (If you have no maps because you only use a GPS, a decorated brown paper bag makes great wrapping paper, as do used calendars and even newspaper in a pinch.)
 Here are 15 other ways to save a tree.
+And 99 other ways you and your family can become more sustainable in the next 9 minutes.

 5. Wondering what your child is thinking about?
 Play interview.
 Set up two chairs and a table.
 Put on a suit jacket or a silly hat.
 You are the interviewer, your child is the client.
 “Right this way, please, Mr. Smith,” you say after your child knocks on the pretend door.
 “You’re here for your interview, I presume?”
 Then you ask them questions and write down the answers.
 Sample questions: 1) What’s your favorite color and why?
 2) If you could spend the day doing anything you want, what would you do?
 3) What do you like best about school?
 4) What are your three favorite candies?
 5) What do you not like about school?
 (See, you slip in the burning questions in between the lighter ones.)